benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseTask/README.md

 ### :pencil: _Write Code_

 - The top level `main` still returns `Unit`.
 It builds a program, a chain of `Task`s, but they'll have no effect until they're run.
   Use `runSyncUnsafe(1.minute)` to run the tasks.
-The word Unsafe in it's name indicates that it will cause side-effects.
+The word Unsafe in its name indicates that it will cause side-effects.
   The idea with Tasks is to run them at only one at the top of your top program.

 - There is a compile error in `pathScan`.
 The `map` method no longer has the correct type, because we want to traverse a list